Vishal-beep136/JerryFilters/README.md

 # JerryFilters
-This is Jerry's Java Image Processing Filters Jar or Src
+This is Jerry's Java Image Processing Filters Jar or Src or Code

 for more info - [JhLabs Filters Website](http://www.jhlabs.com/ip/filters/index.html)